ProDataMan/ansible-best-practices-windows/labs/roles/roles_intro_new.md

 3. Save the `main.yml` file and close it.

-## Step 4: Creating a Web.config File Using a Template
+## Step 5: Creating a Web.config File Using a Template

 The next step is to create a Web.config file using a template.
+User the explorer pane in VS Code to navigate to the appropriate folders and edit files

 1. In the `templates` folder inside the `create-web-config` role folder.